AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module14/ex4.md

 ![Adobe Experience Platform Data Collection SSF](./images/de3gcp.png)

-## 14.4.3 Update your Adobe Experience Platform Data Collection Server property: Update a Rule
+## 14.4.3 Update your Event Forwarding property: Update a Rule

 In the left menu, go to **Rules**.
 In the previous exercise, you created the rule **All Pages**.
 Click that rule to open it.